 Depending on your bar's traffic patterns, you may want to prioritize certain tasks for a particular day of the week.
 You can include these tasks to your closing checklist on Sunday night as an end-of-the-week cleaning.

 Whether you are running a pub or managing a bar, having a clean bar is a great way to keep guests coming back.
 We recommend downloading our free cleaning checklist template below, customizing it to fit the unique needs of your bar.
 It's also helpful to store these checklists in your bar sop manual.
 Make sure to train your staff on the importance of completing all these tasks for a good cleaning routine.

-If you find this article helpful, contact us to learn more about BinWise Pro!
-Find out how it can help you run a profitable beverage program for your bar.
+If you find this article helpful, contact us to learn more about a liquor inventory system can help you run a profitable beverage program for your bar.